Dynamic Dual-Granularity Skill Bank for Agentic RL: Introduction

 However, existing skill-based and reflection-driven frameworks remain limited in two respects.
-Most methods derive skills from complete trajectories and emphasize task-level reflection, which captures high-level guidance but is less effective for correcting fine-grained errors at individual interaction steps~\citep{xia2026skillrl,zhang2026memrl}.
-In addition, as training progresses, the skill bank expands continuously, making retrieval and management increasingly challenging.
-Without principled mechanisms for skill evaluation and pruning, redundant or ineffective skills can degrade retrieved guidance and hinder policy optimization~\citep{zhou2025memento,zhou2026memento}.
+First, many existing methods derive skills from complete trajectories and emphasize task-level reflection, which provides high-level guidance but is less effective for correcting fine-grained errors at individual interaction steps~\citep{xia2026skillrl,zhang2026memrl}.
+Second, as training progresses, the skill bank grows continuously, making retrieval increasingly sensitive to redundancy and skill quality.
+Without principled mechanisms for skill evaluation and pruning, ineffective or redundant skills can degrade retrieved guidance and hinder policy optimization~\citep{zhou2025memento,zhou2026memento}.

-To address these limitations, we propose \textbf{D}ynamic \textbf{D}ual-Granularity \textbf{Skill} Bank (\textbf{D2Skill}) for agentic RL, which maintains reusable skills at both the task and step granularities throughout training.
-As illustrated in Figure~\ref{fig:overview_4panel_sub1}, D2Skill distinguishes between task skills for high-level task guidance and step skills for fine-grained decision support and local error correction during interaction.
-During training, it contrasts skill-injected and non-injected trajectories under the same policy to estimate hindsight skill utility, which in turn guides skill maintenance, retrieval, and policy optimization; the overall training behavior is further reflected in the success-rate curves in Figure~\ref{fig:overview_4panel_sub3}.
-Meanwhile, D2Skill continuously expands and refines the skill bank through reflection while pruning redundant or ineffective skills, keeping the memory compact, informative, and beneficial throughout training, as further illustrated by the skill-bank dynamics in Figure~\ref{fig:overview_4panel_sub4}.
-Experiments on representative agentic tasks show that D2Skill consistently outperforms both non-skill baselines and existing skill-augmented methods (Figure~\ref{fig:overview_4panel_sub2}), while effectively maintaining a dynamically updated skill bank with high utility throughout training.
+To address these limitations, we propose \textbf{D}ynamic \textbf{D}ual-Granularity \textbf{Skill} Bank (\textbf{D2Skill}) for agentic RL, a framework that maintains reusable skills at both the task and step granularities throughout training.
+As illustrated in Figure~\ref{fig:overview_4panel_sub1}, D2Skill combines task skills for high-level guidance with step skills for local decision support, and contrasts skill-injected and non-injected rollouts under the same policy to estimate hindsight skill utility for retrieval, maintenance, and policy optimization.
+Figure~\ref{fig:overview_4panel_sub2} previews the main benchmark result: on \textsc{ALFWorld} and \textsc{WebShop}, D2Skill consistently outperforms strong skill-free and skill-augmented baselines.
+It also generalizes favorably to \textsc{Search-Augmented QA}, while ablations validate the roles of dual-granularity skills and dynamic memory management.